hienhydra/Assignment2/README.md

 modules javafx.controls,javafx.fxml,javafx.media must be added to the VM options

 4. KNOWN BUGS
-If the player clicks two time on the same card, he or she cannot flip the second card and has to wait for the current card faces down.
+If the player clicks two time on the same cardModel, he or she cannot flip the second cardModel and has to wait for the current cardModel faces down.

 5. ACKNOWLEDGEMENT
 For creating the Time ProgressBar